Interim Communications Coordinator

 Application Process

-Please submit one PDF document that includes your cover letter, disclosing your salary expectations and updated resume to HR@national.ballet.ca with the subject heading Marketing Coordinator by April 4, 2024.
+Please submit one PDF document that includes your cover letter and updated resume to HR@national.ballet.ca with the subject heading “Assistant Revival Workroom Manager” by no later than December 12, 2025.
 We will be reviewing candidate submissions as they are received, and we may choose to move forward with interviews before the deadline.
 Early submission is encouraged.
 We thank all applicants for their interest; however, only those selected for an interview will be contacted.
 The successful candidate will be required to participate in a Criminal Background Check.

 The National Ballet of Canada is committed to taking every reasonable precaution for the protection of health and safety for workers as required by the Occupational Health and Act (OHSA).
 We are also committed to compliance with all applicable public and occupational health and safety, human rights, privacy and other laws.
 We recommend that all employees follow the guidance regarding vaccinations and boosters provided by Health Canada.